Coldmooon/parallel.datacollector/README.md

-# vclab.datacollector.a200
+# vclab.datacollector
-Multi-threading data collector for the IMI A200 camera.
-The program allows to open an arbitrary number of cameras at a high frame rate.
+Parallel data-collecting framework with multi-processing and multi-threading.
+The framework takes the IMI A200 camera as an example but allows to add other camera modules.
+The data collector can open an arbitrary number of cameras at a high frame rate.

 ## Compile
 1. Install [OpenGL](https://www.opengl.org/) and [freeglut](http://freeglut.sourceforge.net/).